Writ of assistance: In Canada

 Until 1985, four federal statutes in Canada—the Customs Act, Excise Tax Act, Food and Drugs Act, and Narcotic Control Act—provided that writs of assistance were to be granted to officers of the Royal Canadian Mounted Police and other federal officers, on a mandatory basis, for enforcement purposes.
 The notion of a writ of assistance in Canadian statute dates back at least to 1847, when a statute of the Province of Canada was passed providing for writs of assistance in customs enforcement; a statute of Nova Scotia referred to such a writ in 1834, while a New Brunswick statute dated to 1846.

 Statutory writs of assistance were described by the Exchequer Court of Canada (now the Federal Court) as "in effect, search warrants unrelated to any particular suspected offence and of continuing operation, which are issued to members of the Royal Canadian Mounted Police and other officers in the service of the Government of Canada to have effect as long as the holder continues to hold the position by virtue of which the writ was issued to him."
 Perhaps more concisely, one commentator described the legal effect of a writ of assistance as, "to all intents and purposes, a blanket warrant" which "authorizes the holder to search for particular things (e.g., controlled drugs or smuggled goods) anywhere and at any time."

 However, since judicial authorization was not required for any given search conducted pursuant to a writ of assistance, this characterization is somewhat misleading.
 Rather, as noted by the Law Reform Commission of Canada in a 1983 report, "[i]n essence, they are documents that identify their holders as members of a specific class of peace officers with special powers of warrantless search and seizure."
 Moreover, although search warrants are subject to various common law requirements of particularity, the same was not evidently true for statutory writs of assistance.

 In 1984, the Ontario Court of Appeal declared statutory writs of assistance to be contrary to section 8 of the Canadian Charter of Rights and Freedoms.
-Statutory writs of assistance were repealed in Canada in 1985.R.S.C 1985, c.
-C-40, s.
-132; R.S.C.
-1985, c.
-E-12; R.S.C.
-1985, c.
-F-27, s.
-37(1)(a); R.S.C.
-1985, c.
-N-1, s.
-10(1)(a).
-See Criminal Law Amendment, 1985, R.S.C.
-1985 C-19, ss.
-190, 191, 196, 200.
-See also s.
-211.
+Statutory writs of assistance were repealed in Canada in 1985.